Geometric criteria for overtwistedness: (+1)--surgery on loose Legendrians

-It remains to show that $P$ has trivial rotation class and that it is contained in a smooth ball.
-We prove these claims simultaneously, by showing that an open leaf of $P$ is contained in a Legendrian disk.
-An open leaf of $P$ is given as the union of Legendrian arcs in $M_x$.
-Consider an isotopy between this arc and a small Legendrian arc in $\Lambda\cap\J^1(S^1_x)$ disjoint from $S^0 \x \R$.
-Considering this symmetrically with respect to $x \in S^{n-2}$, we get an isotopy from an open leaf of $P$ to an annulus $S^{n-2} \x [0,1] \sse \Lambda$, and since $\Lambda$ is a sphere this annulus extends to a disk in $\Lambda$. \end{proof}
+It remains to show that this plastikstufe $\mathcal{P}$ has trivial rotation class and that it is contained in a smooth ball.
+We prove these claims simultaneously by showing that an open leaf of $\mathcal{P}$ is contained in a Legendrian disk.
+Indeed, an open leaf of $\mathcal{P}$ is given as the union of Legendrian arcs in $M_x$ and we can consider an isotopy between this arc and a small Legendrian arc in $\Lambda\cap\J^1(S^1_x)$ disjoint from the two vertical lines $S^0 \x \R$.
+Then by considering this symmetrically with respect to the point $x \in S^{n-2}$, we get an isotopy from an open leaf of $\mathcal{P}$ to an annulus $S^{n-2} \x [0,1] \sse \Lambda$, and since the Legendrian $\Lambda$ is a sphere this annulus extends to a Legendrian disk inside the Legendrian $\Lambda$. \end{proof} This concludes the equivalence (1)$\Longleftrightarrow$(5) in Theorem \ref{thm:main}.
+This equivalence already suffices to prove the two applications Proposition \ref{prop: concord} and Corollary \ref{thm: weinstein exist} on the existence of Weinstein cobordisms with an overtwisted concave end, which we explain in Section \ref{ssec:cons}.
+However, we follow the natural order and proceed with the remaining equivalence in the statement of Theorem \ref{thm:main}.